CardStreams/cardstreams-js-sdk/README.md

 grunt install
 ```

-When done and successful, the whole package will be bundled in */build* directory and available in both minified and un-minified formats.
+When done and successful, the whole package will be bundled in */build* directory and available in both minified and un-minified formats as a standalone browserify package.

 Configuration
 -------------